Jim Ferri, the Editor of Never Stop Traveling, is still a wide-eyed traveler at heart.

 At times, however, we do participate in media or familiarization trips sponsored by destinations or other travel entities, in which transportation, accommodations, meals and other travel-related services may be provided.
 Participation in such trips never influences NeverStopTraveling’s content — everything you read is the personal opinion of its editors and writers, of sources we trust or of readers who choose to make online comments.

-We tell you the truth about our experiences in those places we visit, relating both the good and the bad, and if we believe something is inappropriate for our readers, it will not appear on this site.
+We tell you the truth about our experiences in those places we visit – whether we’re traveling solo, with our family or a group – relating both the good and the bad, and if we believe something is inappropriate for our readers, it will not appear on this site.
 Companies or their representatives who invite us on media or familiarization trips are advised of this in advance.

 Finally, although we make every possible effort to link only to sites that provide the most useful information to our readers, we can not be responsible for any content that appears on those sites.